iamthefrogy/Macromino/README.md

 2. Disallow all legacy workbooks that require excel 4.0 and below.
 3. Prevent internet originated macros.
 4. Disallow macros or allow only macros from trusted locations.
+5. Do not allow Win32 API calls execution for Macros.
+6. Do not use unsigned macros, for any organization internally, they should use signed macros only for the execution.
-5. Educate users on not enabling macros by clicking on enable content on any unexpected excel workbooks.
+7. Educate users on not enabling macros by clicking on enable content on any unexpected excel workbooks.
-6. Use attack surface reduction rules to prevent users against Macro based phishing attacks. - https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide
+8. Use attack surface reduction rules to prevent users against Macro based phishing attacks. - https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide

 Warning/Disclaimer: Read the detailed disclaimer at my blog - https://github.com/iamthefrogy/Disclaimer-Warning/blob/main/README.md <br/>
 Logo credit - www.designevo.com